 4. Sampling variance, not drift at all

-At temperature 0.9 the same prompt produces different styles run to run by design.
+At a high temperature the same prompt produces different styles run to run by design.
 You are seeing variance, not drift, but the fix is the same: tighten constraints.
+(Note: on GPT-5.x reasoning models you cannot set temperature at all — see Step 5 — so variance there comes from reasoning, not from a temperature knob.)

 How to spot it: re-running the same prompt fresh (no history) still gives different styles.